liesenf/andreasliesenfeld.github.io/action-formation-models.md

 layout: default
 ---

+## Entry #8: What will conversation design look like in 10 years?

+How to improve conversation design practice

+- better recognition and representation of talk, including prosody and social elements
+- designing via voice input instead of typing, ideally preserving prosody and social elements directly
+- templates and auto-completion,
+- auto-pilot for talk. seq-to-seq models integrated with hand-crafted conversations allow the designer to focus on higher-level (more social cognitive) elements while pattern recognition takes care of chores
+- better toolkit for implementing and automating operational aspects of conversations such as repair, turn-taking, code-switching, greeting/good bye sequences.

-# What is conversational AI and what is conversation analysis?
+## Entry #7: What is conversational AI and what is conversation analysis?

 This blog aims to get two groups of people talking to each other more.
 The people that work in the field of conversational AI and speech processing - all the engineers and computer scientist that have an interest to enable humans to interact more naturally and extensively with technology using speech.
 And those that work in conversation analysis, the scientific study of talk.
 Based on their shared interest, the scientists and engineers of talk surely have a lot to talk about.
 It just seems that both communities are not as connected as one might think.
 Both fields have their own scientific conferences and publication venues, and both professions require a different skill set, one arguably more technical and the other more theoretical.
 This blog hopes to spark the interest of the speech technologist and the conversation analyst in each other's work.

-## Entry #1: The quest for more natural talk between humans and voice bots
+#### The quest for more natural talk between humans and voice bots

 Conversational AI is the field that works to bring about new ways of how humans and technology interact using speech.
 Or, commerically speaking, the field that enables and enhances user experiences of voice-enabled products.
 Part of this is to create experiences that make the user feel as if s/he is talking to a human.
 Voice-enabled technology becomes part of our life when we are woken up by a virtual assistant in the morning, when we are asking our car for directions on our commute and when we contact customer service chatbots while shopping.
 Ideally, we speak in our normal voices and the devices understand and replies naturally and effortlessly.
 The ability to simulate human behaviour is an important part of such products.
 The inner workings of this type of interactive, voice-enabled technology are complex, usually involving multi-step processes and requiring considerably computing power.
 Typically, the different processing stages involved are grouped into three parts: